 6. Create a Website Sitemap

-List the way you want the main menu to appear (which may include topics, products, and services), and how to find what is most important, such as:
+List the way you want the main menu to appear in the web design brief (which may include topics, products, and services), and how to find what is most important, such as:

 - About Us